 \subsection{Testers and query complexity}

 We consider randomized algorithms with oracle access to $f:V\to\mathbb{R}$.
-A tester queries $f$ at selected vertices and, based on the query answers (and its internal randomness), outputs \emph{accept} or \emph{reject}.
-We require \emph{completeness} and \emph{soundness}: for every monotone $f$, the tester accepts with probability at least $2/3$ (and with probability $1$ for one-sided testers), and for every $f$ that is $\varepsilon$-far from monotone, it rejects with probability at least $2/3$.
-A tester is \emph{non-adaptive} if its query set depends only on its internal randomness, and \emph{one-sided} if it always accepts every monotone $f$.
-We work in the standard massively parameterized model: the input DAG $G$ is given explicitly and only oracle queries to $f$ are counted.
+A tester queries $f$ at selected vertices and, based on the answers to those queries (and its internal randomness), outputs \emph{accept} or \emph{reject}.
+We require \emph{completeness} and \emph{soundness}: for every monotone $f$, the tester accepts with probability at least $2/3$ (and with probability $1$ for testers with one-sided error), and for every $f$ that is $\varepsilon$-far from monotone, it rejects with probability at least $2/3$.
+A tester is \emph{non-adaptive} if its query set depends only on its internal randomness, and has \emph{one-sided error} if it always accepts every monotone $f$.
+We work in the massively parameterized model in its standard formulation: the input DAG $G$ is given explicitly and only oracle queries to $f$ are counted.
 Hence any computation on $G$ (including computing $\mathrm{TR}(G)$, $\mathrm{TC}(G)$, $\ell$, reachability tests, and sampling uniformly from $E$ or $E(\mathrm{TC}(G))$) is free.